ben-walczak/pc-setup/bashrc/README.md

 # bashrc

+Considering that linux is such a deep rabbit-hole.
+I'm considering having a separate repository on notes for linux.
+In such a case, this folder would be deprecated...

 **What and Why?**
 .bash_profile and .bashrc helps you customize your terminal to help you to be more productive.
 You can do things like change colors, create aliases, git prompt, auto-completition, and export certain variables.